rclone/rclone/docs/content/googlephotos.md

 #### --gphotos-start-year

-Year limits the photos to be downloaded to those which were uploaded after the given year
+Year limits the photos to be downloaded to those which are uploaded after the given year

 - Config:      start_year
 - Env Var:     RCLONE_GPHOTOS_START_YEAR